duesee/imap-next/proxy/README.md

 > [!NOTE]
 > A few semantic changes are required to make the proxy more useful.
-> These changes are communicated by the proxy, e.g., by emitting a warning or prefixing a `text`.
+> These changes are communicated by the proxy, e.g., by emitting a warning or prefixing a `text` field.
 >
 > **Literal handling** IMAP allows sending commands "piece-by-piece" using literals.
 > However, forwarding single pieces rules out modifications that change the size of a literal.